FengPu/X2R_PHP/README.md

 When you have the mapping from original URIs to new URIs, Mapper can replace the URIs based on the mapping automatically.

+Currently, this work has been done for planned milestone, and is forked to https://github.com/OpenISDM-VR/X2R for further collaboration and extension.

-The document of Extractor and Mapper is hosted in http://x2r-me.readthedocs.org/en/latest/
+The document is now holded in http://openisdm-x2r.readthedocs.org/en/latest/.

 N.B.
 The document is continuously refining.